Ezedike-Evan/HNG_backend_projects/documentation.md

      Request Body:
      ```
        name(string, unique): The new name of the person
-       age(number) : The new age of the person
        gender(enum, lowercase) : the new gender of the person
      ```
     Response Body:
     ```
       id (string): The unique identifier of the created person.
       name (string): The new name of the person.
-      age(number) : The new age of the person.
        gender(enum, lowercase) :The new gender of the person.
        __v (number): MongoDB version key (internal use).
     ```